riccardorocca/Erosion-Analysis-Blender-Tool/README.md

 # CONTENT
 Erosion Analysis - Blender Tool.py : the Python script to be loaded in Blender

-Erosion Analysis.blend             : an example Blender project with objects and script
+Erosion Analysis.blend : an example Blender project with test objects and script